algorithmiaio/dev-center/_pages/model-deployment/pytorch.md

 Note that you always want to create valid JSON input and output in your algorithm.
 For examples see the <a href="/algorithm-development/languages/python/#io-for-your-algorithms">Client Guides</a>.

-### CPUs vs. GPUs on Pytorch

-Pytorch offers a few different distributions for download that are split by CPU and GPU.
-The Pytorch files for CPU usage are normal sized, but when using the GPU packages the files can get very large.

 ### Example Hosted Model (Main):

 {% highlight python %}